firecat53/keepmenu/README.rst

 - Hit Enter immediately after dmenu opens ("`View/Type individual entries`") to switch modes to view and/or type the individual fields for the entry.
 If selected, the URL will open in the default browser instead of being typed.
+- To view a password without typing it, use the 'Edit Entries' option, then select the entry, select 'Password' then select 'Manually enter password'.
+  Type 'ESC' to exit without making changes.

 Tests
 -----